NVIDIA/ais-k8s/helm/README.md

-# This directory is still under development -- [Ansible playbooks](../../playbooks/README.md) are the ONLY currently supported deployment mechanism

-## Deploying AIS with Helm (includes operator)
+# Helm AIS Deployment

+Helm provides a simple way of deploying AIStore (AIS) managed by the [AIS operator](../operator/README.md).
-This directory contains Helm charts for deploying AIS along with its dependencies.
-It assumes a properly configured K8s cluster with drives already formatted and mounted for use (see the [host-config ansible playbooks](../../playbooks/host-config/README.md)).
+This directory contains Helm charts for deploying AIS, the AIS operator, and AIS dependencies.

+Before deploying, ensure that your Kubernetes nodes are properly configured and ready for AIS deployment.
+The [host-config playbooks](../playbooks/host-config/README.md) provide a good starting point for properly configuring your hosts and formatting drives.

+For deploying AIS without Helm, see the [Ansible playbooks](../../playbooks/README.md).
+Both approaches deploy the AIS operator, then create an AIS custom resource to specify cluster settings.

 ## Prerequisites